HomeVertebratesHutia

 Hutias are rodents classified under the subfamily Capromyinae within the Echimyidae family.
 They are known for their sturdy build, large heads, and short limbs, which are equipped with sharp claws that help in their movement.
 Their long, sensitive whiskers increase their ability to detect changes in their environment.

 These mammals are found in the Caribbean Islands, including Cuba, the Bahamas, and the Greater Antilles.
-They hop around from tree to tree like squirrels, feeding primarily on plant parts, like stem, roots, tuber, and bark.
-Unlike most rodents that live in underground burrows, hutias are expert climbers and spend most of their time nesting on trunk cavities.
+They move friskily through trees, just like squirrels, feeding primarily on plant parts, like stems, roots, tubers, and bark.
+Unlike most rodents that live in underground burrows, hutias are expert climbers and spend most of their time nesting in tree trunks.

-Currently, there are 10 extant species of hutias that belong to their only living tribe, Capromyini.
+Currently, 10 extant species of hutias belong to their only living tribe, Capromyini.

 Description